alexpear/alexpear.github.io/README.md

     - I think protagonist and target should point to full objects. .serialize() should output a object that has ids. a load() func can do the reverse.
     - This means you translate when entering and leaving the DB, but not anywhere else.
 This sounds to me like the scheme that requires translation most rarely.
 (2019 October 14)
   - Read the 'soldier' template from a '* template' table in a codex file
+    - Devise a scheme that allows the codex file to say '* template human' (where a MarinePrivate WNode has a Human child WNode) and nevertheless getTemplate('marinePrivate') returns a object that includes stats that are listed on the human table in the file.
   - Add Spartans - rare, durable.
     - Function to log the Spartan count